jex004/Recipe-Complexity-Report/README.md

 ## Baseline Model

 Our baseline model uses a Random Forest Regressor, which reduces the risk of overfitting because it aggregates the results of multiple decision trees.
-The subset of features we chose from our `filtered_df` dataframe are:
+The subset of features we chose from our `filtered_df` dataframe are: `'minutes'`, `'n_steps'`, and `'n_ingredients'`, which are all discrete quantitative features.
+We did not need to perform any encodings because all of our features are quantitative, and can all directly be handled by decision trees.

+Our model has an R<sup>2</sup> value of 0.8343, meaning around 83.43% of the variance in `'n_interactions'` can be explained by the model.
+We believe this shows our current model is "good" as the R<sup>2</sup> value is quite high and suggests that our model can capture the significant patterns in the data.

+## Final Model

+## Fairness Analysis

+**Group X:** Recipes from earlier years (before 2011)

+**Group Y:** Recipes from later years (after 2011)

+We chose the year 2011 as our threshold because it was the median of the years retrieved from `'date'` column of the cleaned dataframe.

+**Evaluation Metric:** R<sup>2</sup>

+**Null Hypothesis:** The regressor's accuracy is the same for both short and long recipes, and any differences observed are due to random chance.

+**Alternative Hypothesis:** The regressor's accuracy is higher for long recipes.

+**Test Statistic:** absolute difference in R<sup>2</sup> values

+**Significance Level:** 0.05

+**Resulting P-Value:** 0.00

+### Permutation Test Conclusion
+Since our p-value is 0.00, we reject our null hypothesis.
+There is sufficient evidence to suggest that the regressor's accuracy is higher for

 __
-Describe your model and state the features in your model, including how many are quantitative, ordinal, and nominal, and how you performed any necessary encodings.
-Report the performance of your model and whether or not you believe your current model is “good” and why.
+Clearly state your choice of Group X and Group Y, your evaluation metric, your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p-value, and your conclusion.
 __

-## Final Model

-## Fairness Analysis